 Comparing the results to actual measured performance data is also an informative touch point.
 In this graph, data from the Commercial Building Stock Assessment and from the Seattle Disclosure Ordinance is also compared for each building type (when available).
 Note that the CBSA and Seattle data represents buildings of all ages, so the measured data is not necessarily a direct reflection of code impact.
 Nevertheless, variance of modeled data from measured results suggests that additional consideration of building performance predictions is warranted.
-This is the analysis generated in phase two of this project, and described later in this report.
+This is the sensitivity analysis generated in Phase Two of this project, and described below.

-Although patterns of higher and lower energy use between building types show consistency across most data sets, the data shows significant variability within several prototypes, and more moderate variability in a wider range of prototypes.
+Figure 8.
+Figure 8.
+One 2006 Commercial Building Modeling Results (4C Climate) with Comparison Datasets Although patterns of higher and lower energy use between building types show consistency across most data sets, the data shows significant variability within several prototypes, and more moderate variability in a wider range of prototypes.
 There are multiple drivers of this variability.
 For example:

-- 1. Certain prototypes may be defined with substantially different components and operating characteristics in the different data sets.
+Certain prototypes may be defined with substantially different components and operating characteristics in the different data sets.
 For example, restaurant, retail, hospitality and health care energy use is substantially driven by occupancy and process load characteristics.
 In some cases, retail may include refrigeration, while in restaurants the type of food served and number of diners can significantly impact energy use modeling and outcomes.
 Hotels and residential care facilities can include a range of different services that vary widely among individual facilities.
 In large office (and multifamily) buildings, large window area or the presence of onsite servers can result in significant variability in energy use between buildings.
-A single prototype is not able to capture this range of potential outcome, and variability among different analyses and measured data is expected. - Key assumptions about unregulated loads may vary between analyses and may differ significantly from actual buildings.
+A single prototype is not able to capture this range of potential outcome, and variability among different analyses and measured data is expected.

+- 2. Key assumptions about unregulated loads may vary between analyses and may differ significantly from actual buildings.
 Since unregulated loads represent the largest end use in most of these building types, modeling assumptions about these loads have a major impact on prediction results.
 Actual buildings have a wide range of operating characteristics with reflect to unregulated loads, and there is not good data to suggest that the RTF prototypes have identified a mean value for unregulated loads as a basis for analysis.
 So we cannot expect the modeling outputs to directly align with mean measured performance.
-These factors suggests that a range of operating parameters should be considered in considering the implications of modeling results.

-3. Modeling does not capture operating problems like equipment malfunctions, control failures, or unanticipated zone interactions.
+These factors suggests that a range of operating parameters should be considered in considering the implications of modeling results. - 3.
+Modeling does not capture operating problems like equipment malfunctions, control failures, or unanticipated zone interactions.
 These factors contribute to wide variation in individual building performance, compared to modeled predictions.

 To explore these issues in more detail, a second phase of analysis was conducted to determine the sensitivity of performance outcomes to performance and operational variables that are not driven by code stringency.
-The analysis focused on a subset of building types that individually represented a significant percentage of total building sector energy use.
+The analysis focused on a subset of building types that individually represented a significant percentage of total building sector energy use, and was targeted at the 2006 baseline dataset.
 This sensitivity analysis is described below.